Get,

 6. Whole grains

 Whole grains are the best alternative to refined grains, flour and food items.
-Refined grains and the flour produced from them are often called empty carbs since they bring no fibre to your diet.
+Refined grains and their flour are often called empty carbs since they bring no fibre to your diet.
 Whole grains, on the other hand, are rich in nutrients and fibre.

 7. Oatmeal

-Oatmeal is a grain with numerous health benefits, including a high fibre content.
-But oatmeal also benefits people with a hernia by being a low-acidic food.
-Acidic foods can increase the symptoms you face, but with oatmeal, you can decrease the chance of this occurring.
+Oatmeal has numerous health benefits, including a high fibre content.
+However, oatmeal also benefits people with a hernia by being a low-acidic food.
+Acidic foods can increase your symptoms, but with oatmeal, you can decrease the chance of this occurring.

 8. Water